Shhhhhh…. Not many of us openly like to talk about what’s going on down there

 To wrap it up…

-For optimal sexual health, consider obtaining routine checks ups, practicing safe sex, and in case of an infection refrain from sexual activities until the body has healed.
+For optimal sexual health, consider obtaining routine checks ups, practising safe sex, and in case of an infection refrain from sexual activities until the body has healed.

 Empowered with knowledge and resources, have “THE conversation” with your kids, partners and family members and open up the communication channel.